|Feature Article - October 1998|

 There is a 17-page "Analysis of a Supposed Plesiosaur Carcass Netted in 1977" 9 which concludes that this creature is really a badly decayed basking shark.
 The strongest evidence is amino acid analysis that "closely matched elastoidin from a known basking shark."
 Since we don't have any elastoidin from a plesiosaur, its hard to tell how closely it would have matched plesiosaur elastoidin.
 We will never know for sure what it really was.
 Nor will we ever know for sure what the ancient mariners saw and reported as sea monsters.

-Many, perhaps even all, of the sightings of Unidentified Swimming Objects are not plesiosaurs.
+Many, perhaps even all, of the sightings of Unidentified Swimming Objects (USOs) are not plesiosaurs.
 Many, probably all, of the sightings of Unidentified Flying Objects are not extra-terrestrial spacecraft.
 It is interesting to note, however, the difference in the attitude of the scientific community between the investigation of USOs and UFOs.

-We have in our files a letter we received a few weeks ago from The Planetary Society (founded by evolutionist Carl Sagan) asking for us to help them raise $100,000 "to pioneer a whole new approach to advancing the search for extraterrestrial life." [emphasis was in the original] This work is to be done by Dr. Paul Horowitz of Harvard and Dr. Dan Werthimer of UC Berkeley.
+We have in our files a letter we received a few weeks ago from The Planetary Society (founded by evolutionist Carl Sagan) asking for us to help them raise $100,000 "to pioneer a whole new approach to advancing the search for extraterrestrial life."
+This work is to be done by Dr. Paul Horowitz of Harvard and Dr. Dan Werthimer of UC Berkeley.
 It is an extension of the publicly-funded SETI (Search for ExtraTerrestrial Intelligence) project, started by evolutionist Dr. Frank Drake.

 When did you last get a letter from a scientific group asking for money to fund a project to find the Loch Ness monster?
 What government-sponsored research organization looks for USOs?
 Given that the evidence for UFOs is just as bad (if not worse) than the evidence for USOs, there can only be one reason why scientists have typically searched for UFOs rather than USOs.